Colin Noble (racing driver): Career

 For the rest of 2020, Noble remained with Nielsen Racing in LMP3 competition, racing in European Le Mans Series and Michelin Le Mans Cup.
 In the former, Noble scored a lone podium at Spa and ended the year 17th in points, while in the latter, Noble won at Algarve en route to a fifth-place points finish.
 During 2020, Noble also made his LMGTE Am debut in the FIA World Endurance Championship for Red River Sport.

 Noble stayed with Nielsen Racing the following year, as he competed in the LMP3 class of the Asian Le Mans Series, European Le Mans Series and Michelin Le Mans Cup.
 In the four-race winter season in Asia, Noble finished second in the season-opening race at Dubai and won race one at Abu Dhabi to finish third in points.
 In Europe, Noble finished a lowly 21st in the European Le Mans Series, whereas in the Michelin Le Mans Cup, Noble won at Le Castellet and Le Mans to secure his maiden series title.

+Noble's Nielsen Racing Ligier JS P320 at the 2022 Road to Le Mans.

 Remaining with Nielsen Racing for 2022, Noble competed for them in both the Asian Le Mans Series and Michelin Le Mans Cup's LMP3 classes.
 In the former, Noble won race two at Dubai and finished fourth in points, whereas in the latter, Noble scored podiums at Le Mans and Algarve to secure third in points.
 Noble was also set to make his debut in the IMSA SportsCar Championship that year for FastMD Racing, but ultimately did not race.

 Staying in the Michelin Le Mans Cup for 2023, Noble joined Team Thor alongside Auðunn Guðmundsson.
 In their first season together, they scored a best result of second in race one at Le Mans and scored two other third-place finishes at Le Castellet and Aragón on their way to third in points.

 Returning to the European Le Mans Series in 2024, Noble joined Nielsen Racing to make his debut in the LMP2 Pro-Am class, whilst also returning to Team Thor to compete in the Michelin Le Mans Cup.
 In the former, Noble scored two class podiums at Barcelona and Algarve on his way to fifth in points.
 In the latter, Noble won the season-ending round at Algarve on his way to fourth in points.

-Noble stayed to Nielsen Racing in 2025 to compete in the Michelin Le Mans Cup alongside Tom Fleming.
+Noble stayed with Nielsen Racing in 2025 to compete in the Michelin Le Mans Cup alongside Tom Fleming, with whom he took a best result of 11th at Barcelona en route to a 22nd-place points finish at season's end.

+The following year, Noble switched to Vector Sport RLR as he remained in the Le Mans Cup.